Evolution of mammals: Lactation

 Later research demonstrated that caseins already appeared in the common mammalian ancestor approximately 200–310 million years ago.
 The question of whether secretions of a substance to keep eggs moist translated into actual lactation in therapsids is open.
-A small mammaliomorph called Sinocodon, generally assumed to be the sister group of all later mammals, had front teeth in even the smallest individuals.
+A small mammaliamorph called Sinocodon, generally assumed to be the sister group of all later mammals, had front teeth in even the smallest individuals.
 Combined with a poorly ossified jaw, they very probably did not suckle.
 Thus suckling may have evolved right at the pre-mammal/mammal transition.
 However, tritylodontids, generally assumed to be more basal, show evidence of suckling.
 Morganucodontans, also assumed to be basal Mammaliaformes, also show evidence of lactation.

 Digestive system

 The evolution of the digestive system has formed a significant influence in mammal evolution.
 With the emergence of mammals, the digestive system was modified in a variety of ways depending on the animal's diet.
 For example, cats and most carnivores have simple large intestines, while the horse as a herbivore has a voluminous large intestine.
 An ancestral feature of ruminants is their multi-chambered (usually four-chambered) stomach, which evolved about 50 million years ago.
 Along with morphology of the gut, gastric acidity has been proposed as a key factor shaping the diversity and composition of microbial communities found in the vertebrate gut.
 Comparisons of stomach acidity across trophic groups in mammal and bird taxa show that scavengers and carnivores have significantly higher stomach acidities compared to herbivores or carnivores feeding on phylogenetically distant prey such as insects or fish.

 Despite the lack of fossilization of the gut, microbial evolution of the gut can be inferred from the interrelationships of existing animals, microbes and probable foodstuffs.
 Mammals are metagenomic, in that they are composed of not only their own genes, but also those of all of their associated microbes.
 Gut microbiota has co-diversified as mammalian species have evolved.
 Recent studies indicate that adaptive divergence between mammalian species is shaped in part by changes in the gut microbiota.
 The house mouse may have evolved not only with, but also in response to, the unique bacteria inhabiting its gut.